Jeedd/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond gives others only all permissions 9-John_Doe changes permission
+10-mirror_permissions changes hello to same permission as olleh